ULJ-Yale/qunex/README.md

 other tools and software either on a single computer or computer cluster by using PBS, SLURM or LSF scheduling.

-The utilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
+The `gmri` utilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
 The utilities assume and help maintain a specific folder structure, further described below.
 A number of utilities depend on external dependencies and make use of data and data templates provided in a separate library.

-The utilities can be used as a self standing toolset, they were, however, developed to efficiently integrate with a set of Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
-They are best utilized as a part of MNAP (Multimodal Neuroimaging Analysis Pipeline).
+The utilities can be used as a stand-alone toolset.
+However, the `gmri` utilities were developed to efficiently integrate with the MNAP suite, as well as with a set of native Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
+They are best utilized as a part of MNAP (Multimodal Neuroimaging Analysis Platform).

 The utilites are developed and maintained by Grega Repovš, [Mind and Brain Lab], University of Ljubljana in collaboration with the [Anticevic Lab], Yale